julienroyd/Papernotes/notes/Multi-AgentActor-CriticforMixedCooperative-CompetitiveEnvironments/Multi-AgentActor-CriticforMixedCooperative-CompetitiveEnvironments.md

 ### Why not doing that with Deep Q-Learning ?

 Q-Learning can be naïvely applied to multi-agent settings by having one Q-Value-Network for each agent *i*.
 However, for the same stationarity issue, this violates the Markov assumptions required for convergence of Q-Learning.
 Also, it is not straightforward to use a different unput space at training and test time with that approach (whereas with Actor-Critic we simply drop the Critic at test time, like usual).
-Also, the Experience Replay Buffer cannot be used in this setting (???*not sure to understand exactly why*???)
+Also, the Experience Replay Buffer cannot be used in this setting (because the environment is highly nonstationary, it does not make sense to keep learning on past transitions).

 ### Ensemble of policies  (other relevant trick)